Skip to main content

 • Organisational changes: Restructures, redundancies and layoffs all leave employees feeling uncertain.
 Managers need to be transparent with their teams in these situations to avoid ongoing fears around job security.

-• Micromanagement: When managers continuously check up on their staff, it can leave employees feeling like they are not trusted and lead to feelings of discontent.
+• Micromanagement: When managers continuously check up on their staff, it can leave employees feeling like they are not trusted and lead to feelings of discontent in the work environment.

 • Increased sickness and absence